 The grief persists partly because the ending had none of the markers that endings deserve.
 You can create those markers retroactively, at any age.
 This is not strange — it is how humans have always processed delayed grief.

 Some former athletes find the physical version of this more powerful than the written version.
-Getting back something tangible — a replica of the jersey, the number you wore, your name on the back — creates a physical anchor for the grief.
+Getting back something tangible — a custom of the jersey, the number you wore, your name on the back — creates a physical anchor for the grief.
 It says: this was real.
 It counted.
 In our experience, the athletes who find this most meaningful are the ones who never received anything to hold onto.
 The final game ended and the uniform went back into the equipment room.
 The physical absence of a marker intensified the psychological absence of ceremony.

 2. Separate the sport from the identity